-• How can your organization's environment best show people support during and after their transition?
+Description How can your organization's environment best show people support during and after their transition?
 How might trans people want to be involved in helping to create a plan for any staff training?

-Individualized transition accommodation plan
+Individualized transition accommodation plan Create a timeline that reflects the unique needs and desires of the person transitioning and their individual context.
+This timeline could include the following entries: When the individual would like to be addressed by a Date: new name and/or pronoun When the individual will begin to express their Date: gender identity through clothes When they will use washrooms and other facilities Date: based on their gender identity When/if they may take time off work for any Date: transition-related medical needs If/when/how any work-related documents, records, Date: and databases (e.g., business cards, payroll) will reflect their new name and gender Location of documents: If/when/how employees, clients, service providers, Date: and others will be informed of their name and pronoun change discrimination they may experience

-Create a timeline that reflects the unique needs and desires of the person transitioning and their individual context.
-This timeline could include the following entries:
+Date:

-Context.
-This timeline could include the following entires: When the individual would like to be addressed by a new name and/or pronoun Date: When the individual will begin to express their gender identity through clothes Date: When they will use washrooms and other facilities based on their gender identity Date: When/if they may take time off work for any transition-related medical needs Date: If/when/how any work-related documents, records, and databases (e.g., business cards, payroll) will reflect their new name and gender Date: Location of documents: If/when/how employees, clients, service providers, and others will be informed of their name and pronoun change Date: Creation of a simple document that outlines how to deal quickly and effectively with any harassment or discrimination they may experience Date: Location of document:
+Location of document: